simrenbasra/timeseries/README.md

    - ARIMA and SARIMA models showed better performance than baseline methods, capturing the seasonality and underlying trends in the data.
    - However, the high volatility of stock prices, combined with unpredictable events such as COVID-19 still proves challenging for these advanced models.

+### Docs

+Folder containing all static images for forecasting methods and other plotly images.

+Since I used Plotly for most graphs, they don’t appear in GitHub since they are interactive.
+To view them, you’ll need to clone the repository and run the code locally in a Python environment (see requirements.txt).
+For static images of the plots, please refer to the images in this folder.

 ### Future Work and Next Steps
 - **Feature Engineering:**